HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Evaluation

 However, for Math task (GSM8K) shown in Figure \ref{fig:math}, the learning curve shows an exponentially increasing trend.
 It increase very gradually for the initial $\sim$1 trillion tokens and begins to improve significantly during the later stages of training.
 Intuitively, this seems to indicate that the model is able to grasp more logical abilities after entering a relatively stable training plateau.
 We defer further research into this behavior as a future work.

 For World Knowledge task shown in Figure \ref{fig:wk}, the performance increases almost linearly with number of training tokens.
 Since this is a \emph{closed book} test and mainly evaluates the model's ability of memorizing facts in pre-training data, the model seems to consistently improve its ability on this domain with more training steps and epochs.
-In addition, we also tested if the trending is related to number of shots used in evaluation.
-The trends are very similar for zero-shot, 3-shot, and 5-shot tests.
+In addition, we tested if the trending is related to number of shots used in evaluation.
+It turns out that the trends are very similar for zero-shot, 3-shot, and 5-shot tests.

 Those observations indicate the necessity of a set of evaluation tasks covering a wide range of domains for LLM pre-training.
-A single validation set or evaluation tasks from narrow domains may not comprehensively reflect the actual over- or under-fitting of the model for general downstream tasks.
+A single validation set or evaluation tasks from narrow domains may not fully reflect the actual over- or under-fitting of the model for general downstream performance.